alexanderdann/computer-vision-projects/projects/tinygrad/README.md

 ## What I Learned

-Building TinyGrad provided invaluable insights into:
+Building Tinygrad provided invaluable insights into:

 1. **Computation Graph Design**: How frameworks track operations and compute gradients
 2. **Efficient Backpropagation**: The algorithms that make neural network training possible